- What is commercial auto insurance and why your business needs it

 Personal auto policies don’t cover company vehicles and typically won’t cover the use of your personal vehicles for business purposes.
 That’s why it’s important for business owners to buy commercial auto coverage, which can cover business and personal use.
 Having the right policy and coverage in place is the best way to protect your business finances.

-What does commercial auto insurance cover?
+What types of coverages does commercial auto insurance include?

 If your trucks haul cargo or pull trailers, you can also include coverage extending comprehensive and collision coverages to your freight and trailers.
 Without this coverage, you may suffer financial losses if you lose or damage a customer's freight or trailer.